classgraph/classgraph/classgraph-vfs/README.md

 ```

 The buffer can be the mapping itself, so it must not be read after the root it came from, or the
 `Vfs`, is closed.
+The root tracks every wrapper it has handed out, and closing a wrapper takes it
+back off that list, so a caller that does not close its buffers accumulates them on the root for as
-Closing either of those closes the wrapper as well, whether or not the caller has,
+long as the root stays open.
+Closing the root, or the `Vfs`, closes the wrapper as well, whether or
-and `getByteBuffer()` returns null from then on -- but a `ByteBuffer` reference taken before the
+not the caller has, and `getByteBuffer()` returns null from then on -- but a `ByteBuffer` reference
-close is not revoked by it.
-Reading through one is the one place in this API where reading after a
+taken before the close is not revoked by it.
+Reading through one is the one place in this API where
-close is not reported as an `IOException`, because nothing sits between a raw `ByteBuffer` and the
+reading after a close is not reported as an `IOException`, because nothing sits between a raw
-caller to translate the failure.
-What it does instead depends on how the JDK releases the mapping:
+`ByteBuffer` and the caller to translate the failure.
+What it does instead depends on how the JDK
-on JDK 22 or later the read throws `IllegalStateException`, since the arena that mapped the file
+releases the mapping: on JDK 22 or later the read throws `IllegalStateException`, since the arena
-knows it has been closed, but below JDK 22 the address range has simply been freed and the read
+that mapped the file knows it has been closed, but below JDK 22 the address range has simply been
-takes a SIGSEGV that kills the JVM.
-That only arises where the file was memory-mapped, which is on
+freed and the read takes a SIGSEGV that kills the JVM.
+That only arises where the file was memory-
-Windows; elsewhere the buffer is a copy, and a late read is merely wrong rather than fatal.
-Do not
+mapped, which is on Windows; elsewhere the buffer is a copy, and a late read is merely wrong rather
-rely on that -- read the buffer inside the try-with-resources block, and while its root is open.
+than fatal.
+Do not rely on that -- read the buffer inside the try-with-resources block, and while
+its root is open.

 `entry.load()` and `entry.loadAsString()` copy the content into a `byte[]` and a UTF-8 `String`
 respectively.
 There is nothing to close, and the result stays valid after the root and the `Vfs`